Plugins for Guitar

 The big disadvantage with amp plugins is that their resale value is essentially zero.
 On the upside, they usually aren't all that expensive to begin with, especially since manufacturers tend to offer pretty good discounts and other benefits.
 With a keen eye towards not letting my need for retail therapy run amok in this field now that I've curbed it somewhat on the hardware side, I do take advantage of some of the offers that come my way, and have amassed an interesting collection of virtual amps that give me great variety.

 The most complete of my plugins is Guitar Rig Pro 7 by Native Instruments.
 It has a huge selection of amps and effects for both guitar and bass.
 The effects on offer are especially good, enough so that Guitar Rig allowed me to get rid of most of my pedal collection.
 All the little character bits and pieces are here, including a very good Leslie simulator, which is not that common.
 On the whole, the plugin bears the signs of software that tries to be too much to too many different players.
 I keep it around because my bass player also has it, so it's handy to share demo stuff between us without having to mess with freezing and rendering.
-I enjoy that it has some studio-grade compressors, reverbs and delays, which means we can even use it on demo vocals.
+I enjoy that it has some studio-grade compressors, reverbs and delays, which means we can even use it on demo vocals in a pinch.